Rebecca M. Herzig

 African American Studies

-Rebecca Herzig holds the College’s only full-time faculty appointment in Gender and Sexuality Studies.
-Her research and teaching dwell on the historical intersections between race, colonialism, gender, sexuality, labor, science, technology, and medicine.
+Rebecca Herzig’s research and teaching dwell on the historical intersections between race, colonialism, gender, sexuality, labor, science, technology, and medicine.

-Her essays on these topics have appeared in Academic Medicine, American Quarterly, Feminist Theory, Lancet, Radical History Review, and Science, among other scholarly journals, and in online forums such as Wonders & Marvels and Salon.
-Her most recent monograph, Plucked, was named a “best book of the year” by the Economist magazine and by the Science Friday radio program.
-She also co-edits, with Banu Subramaniam, the interdisciplinary book series, Feminist Technosciences.
+Professor Herzig’s essays on these topics have appeared in Academic Medicine, American Quarterly, Feminist Theory, Lancet, Radical History Review, and Science, among other journals, and in online forums such as Wonders & Marvels and Salon.
+Herzig’s most recent monograph, Plucked, was named a “best book of the year” by the Economist magazine and by the Science Friday radio program.
+Herzig also co-edits, with Banu Subramaniam, the interdisciplinary book series, Feminist Technosciences.

-At Bates, Professor Herzig is a contributing member of the Programs in African American Studies and American Cultural Studies, and regularly advises theses in AAS, ACS, and History.View Faculty Expertise Profile
+At Bates, Professor Herzig is a contributing member of the Programs in African American Studies, American Cultural Studies, and Environmental Studies, and regularly advises theses in AAS, ACS, and History.View Faculty Expertise Profile